-Moderna Museet has pursued a variety of research projects over the years.
-A fundamental condition for previous and current research projects is that they are based on the Museum’s exhibitions, history and collection, and that they utilise the Museum’s skills in curating, conservation, technology and learning activities.
+Several research projects have been conducted at the Museum over the years.
+A fundamental condition for previous and ongoing research projects is that they are based on the Museum’s exhibitions, history and collection, and that they utilise the Museum’s skills in curating, conservation, technology and learning activities.

 Assignment and activities

 Moderna Museet’s assignment includes making our extensive collection accessible, preparing background material for future exhibitions, and enhancing day-to-day activities.
-Moderna Museet’s research team reports to the Exhibition & Collection Department, which also includes the archives and library.
-A research leader is in charge of these activities, which are pursued by both internal and external scholars.
+Research is conducted at Moderna Museet by in-house and external researchers.
 The Museum’s research projects are partially funded by external sources.
-The Sience Council of Moderna Museet consists of participants from Stockholm University, Södertörn University and Uppsala University.

-A few different structures have been tested for research-related projects, and several collaborations with universities and other academic institutions have been undertaken.
+A few different structures have been tested for research-related projects, and several collaborations with universities, colleges, museums and other academic institutions have been initiated.
 The results are shared through internal and external seminars, major symposiums, articles in national and international publications, monographs and anthologies, exhibitions and catalogues.

 Read more: previous research

 See works from the collection

 To see works from the Moderna Museet collection that are not on display, you need to send a request to the museum’s collection.

 Plan your visit